SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Write_files_to_SciSoft.md

     version.
 (Like the `releases/` directory I usually keep the last 6 builds).

--   Fetch results of Jenkins from both e19 and c7 builds using
+-   Fetch results of Jenkins from both e20 and c7 builds using

-        copyFromJenkins -q e19 sbndcode-release-build
-        copyFromJenkins -q c7 sbndcode-release-build
+        copyFromJenkins -q e20 -q c7 sbndcode-release-build

 -   This will fetch the build artifacts (tarballs and manifests)

 -   There should be one manifest for each binary flavour, and one